isaacwen01/DH110/Assignments/A06/README.md

 For the second round of [impression testing](https://drive.google.com/file/d/1VljcbC9BH3jJb7O5YwNYknC8lDRqzgoW/view?usp=sharing), I made 5 variations of the screen he liked the most from the previous impression test and asked him to compare and contrast each version.

 ### Findings:
+**1st var**
-* 1st var: This design remained unchanged from the previous test.
+> This design remained unchanged from the previous test.

+**2nd var:**
-* 2nd var: The user did not appreciate the stylized button as it added no function or aesthetic value to the site.
+> The user did not appreciate the stylized button as it added no function or aesthetic value to the site.

+**3rd var:**
-* 3rd var: The user liked the design but said it was incomparable to the first variation.
+> The user liked the design but said it was incomparable to the first variation.

+**4th var:**
-* 4th var: The user appreciated the addition of the icons, but expressed that he still preferred the first variation because of its simplicity.
+> The user appreciated the addition of the icons, but expressed that he still preferred the first variation because of its simplicity.

+**5th var:**
-* 5th var: The user preferred this modification over the 4th because the rounded edges matched well with the icons and generated a more comfortable and “design”-like feel.
+> The user preferred this modification over the 4th because the rounded edges matched well with the icons and generated a more comfortable and “design”-like feel.

 ## Final Design: